 Visiting Mexico: good to know before you go!
 Useful facts for a Mexico vacation

-As you plan for your trip to Mexico, you might be wondering what currency they use, do you need an outlet converter, and what about…do you tip?
+As you plan for your trip to Mexico, and you’re searching for the best place to vacation in Mexico, you might also be wondering what currency they use, do you need an outlet converter, and what about…do you tip?
 There are many beautiful places in Mexico, but you always want to try and be considerate and conscientious of locals, so it’s good to try and learn a few words and local customs, like tipping.
 Pick out your favorite places to visit in Mexico and start planning your trip!

 Travel in Mexico: getting there and around